-To get registered for an unannounced audit, the company shall notify its certification body at latest before the start of audit time window (see below).
+- changed To get registered for an unannounced audit, the company shall notify its certification body at latest four (4) weeks before the start of audit time window (see below).
 This applies both to companies keeping the same certification body and those changing certification body.
-The registration date shall be stated in the contract between the certification body and the company.

-Note: if the company does not inform the certification body before the start of audit time window, the option "Unannounced" cannot be chosen.
+The registration date shall be stated in the contract between the certification body and the company. - changed Note: if the company does not inform the certification body four (4) weeks before the start of audit time window, the option "Unannounced" cannot be chosen.